The History of Freediving

 Name*

-Pearl diving was practised in the Indian Ocean, in the Persian Gulf, the Red Sea, and in the Gulf of Mannar (between Sri Lanka and India) for more than two thousand years.
+Pearl diving was practiced in the Indian Ocean, the Persian Gulf, the Red Sea, and the Gulf of Mannar (between Sri Lanka and India) for more than two thousand years.
 A fragment of Isidore of Charax’s Parthian itinerary preserved in Athenaeus’s 3rd-century Sophists at Dinner mentions divers collecting pearls in the Persian Gulf.
-Tamil Literature dated around the first and second century BC describes an ethnos of Parathavar that not only fished but also dived for pearls and chanks.
+Tamil Literature dated around the first and second century BC describes an ethnos of Parathavar that fished and dived for pearls and chanks.

 Native Americans also have an extensive history of pearl diving.
 Evidence of pearl collection is found in freshwater lakes and rivers of Ohio, Tennessee, and Mississippi, as well as in the salty waters of the Gulf of Mexico, the Caribbean, and along the coasts of Central and South America.